 So, if you reach full retirement age on June 15 and start benefits then, you’ll get your first Social Security payment on the third Wednesday of July.

 There's an exception if you were born on the first day of the month.
-In this case, Social Security considers you to have attained full retirement age on the last day of the previous month.
-For example, if you were born July 1, 1955, you attain full retirement age of 66 and 6 months on July 31, 2023, and you would receive your first payment in September 2021.
+In this case, Social Security considers you to have attained full retirement age on the last day of the month preceding the milestone date.
+For example, if you were born July 1, 1956, you attain full retirement age of 66 and 6 months on July 31, 2023, and you would receive your first payment in November 2022.

 Keep in mind